mjstrasser/mjstrasser.github.io/_drafts/using-sleuth-trace-id.md

 The solution we chose is to create a Spring web filter that addes a Sleuth span as an attribute of the HTTP request so the Sleuth `TraceFilter` behaves as if the request is part of an existing Sleuth trace.
-Our filter needs to:
+Our filter:

-* be in the filter chain before `TraceFilter`
+* is in the filter chain before `TraceFilter`
-* read the breadcrumb ID from the request
+* reads the breadcrumb ID from the request
-* construct an appropriate `Span` object
+* constructs an appropriate `Span` object
-* add the span as an attribute of the request with the correct key
+* adds the span as an attribute of the request with the correct key

+When `TraceFilter` executes it finds the span in the request attribute and uses it as if the service had been called by another one in the same trace.

-Here is some code, abridged for clarity, with notes below:
+Here is the filter code, abridged for clarity, with notes below:

 ```java
 @Order(TraceFilter.ORDER - 1)